Abstract service

 We'll now create the service that contains the actual logic, in this case related to bcrypt.

-The --flat flag avoids creating a folder to hold the generated files.
+The --flat flag prevents creating a folder to hold the generated files.

 This service should implement the abstract one.
 With this, we separate declaration from definition.